Alexandruasu/Orcs-vs-Soldiers/README.md

 ![Start Screen](images/image1.png)

-- Displays a beautiful gradient backdrop with animated stars.
 - Features a **Start** button styled with a gradient from **orange** to **brown**.
 - The button becomes more vibrant on hover.